johnpyp/edgedb/docs/cli/edgedb_instance/edgedb_instance_create.rst

 edgedb instance create
 ======================

-Initialize a new EdgeDB instance.
+Initializes a new EdgeDB instance.

 .. cli:synopsis::